29 Amazing Things To Do In La Paz, Mexico + Travel Tips

 12. Swim with the sea lions in Isla Espiritu Santo

-Among the top things to do in La Paz, swimming with sea lions and swimming with the whale sharks are the most exhilarating experiences.
+Among the top things to do in La Paz, swimming with sea lions and swimming with whale sharks are the most exhilarating experiences.

 Espíritu Santo is a one-day boat tour -a 1h 1/2 ride in the beautiful bay in the Sea of Cortes to the island of Espíritus Santo so popular for its funny inhabitants, playful sea lions that would swim with you and bite your fins or your go pro.
 The time you spend with them is short but totally worth it.

 You will need to wear a life jacket for security reasons as you are entering a marine park.
-If you go in winter from October through April it is advisable to wear a wetsuit since the water gets quite cold at that time.
+If you go in winter from October through April, it is advisable to wear a wetsuit since the water gets quite cold at that time.

 Those are not included in the tour price but are always available for rent at 150 pesos with the tour providers.
-The tour costs from 800 to 1100 pesos depending on the tour company.
+The tour costs from 800 to 1100 pesos, depending on the tour company.

 13. Swim with whale sharks